socomsystems/documentation/user_manual/files/access_webdav.rst

 WebDAV configuration
 --------------------

-If you prefer, you may also connect your desktop PC to your Nextcloud server by using the WebDAV protocol rather than using a special client application.
+If you prefer, you may also connect your desktop PC to your cyfrSpaces server by using the WebDAV protocol rather than using a special client application.
 Web Distributed Authoring and Versioning (WebDAV) is a Hypertext Transfer Protocol (HTTP) extension that makes it easy to create, read, and edit files on Web servers.
-With WebDAV you can access your Nextcloud shares on Linux, macOS and Windows in the same way as any remote network share, and stay synchronized.
+With WebDAV you can access your cyfrSpaces shares on Linux, macOS and Windows in the same way as any remote network share, and stay synchronized.

 Accessing files using Linux